ChuaCheowHuan/ChuaCheowHuan.github.io/_posts/2019-06-14-A3C_cont_thread_nStep.md

 Environment from OpenAI's gym: Pendulum-v0 (Discrete)

-[Full code](https://): A3C (discrete) multi-threaded version with N-step targets(missing terms are treated as 0)
+[Full code](https://): A3C (continuous) multi-threaded version with N-step targets(missing terms are treated as 0)

-[Full code](https://): A3C (discrete) multi-threaded version with N-step targets(use maximum terms possible)
+[Full code](https://): A3C (continuous) multi-threaded version with N-step targets(use maximum terms possible)

-The majority of the code is very similar to the discrete version with the exceptions highlighted in the following sections:
+The majority of the code is very similar to the [discrete](https://) version with the exceptions highlighted in the following sections:

 Action selection: